albertprajwa/frailprajwal/README.md

-- 👋 Hi, I’m @albertprajwal adhikari
+- 👋 Hi, I’m Prajwal Adhikari
-- 👀 I’m interested in football
+- 👀 I’m interested in offensive
-- 🌱 I’m currently learning wbb security
+- 🌱 I’m currently learning book
-- 💞️ I’m looking to collaborate on gov
-- 📫 How to reach
+- 📫 How to reach in anynonoymous circle?

 <!---
 albertprajwa/albertprajwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.